JM1/ansible-collection-jm1-cloudy/README.md

 [`podman-compose.sh`][podman-compose-sh] will create a [bridged Podman network `cloudy`][podman-networking] which libvirt domains (QEMU/KVM based virtual machines) will use to connect to the internet.
-The bridge has no physical network ports attached, because connectivity is established with [ip routing].
+The bridge has no physical network ports attached, because connectivity is established with [ip routing][ip-routing].
 The script will also configure ip routes for networks `192.168.157.0/24` and `192.168.158.0/24` at the container host which allows to access the libvirt domains running inside the containers from the host.

 [podman-networking]: https://www.redhat.com/sysadmin/container-networking-podman

 **NOTE:** Ensure both ip networks `192.168.157.0/24` and `192.168.158.0/24` are not present at the container host before executing [`podman-compose.sh`][podman-compose-sh] else the script will fail.

+**NOTE:** Adjust the container host's [iptables][iptables]/[nftables][nftables] rules to allow internet connectivity from the Podman network.
+The [firewalld][firewalld] service often causes connectivity issues for virtual machines because its zones are not accessible from within containers, preventing libvirt from [adding bridge interfaces of libvirt virtual networks to firewalld zones][libvirt-firewall].
+If [firewalld][firewalld] is active on the host, [disable it][firewalld-service].

 The following example shows how to use an example of how to use [`podman-compose.sh`][podman-compose-sh] at a container host running on `Debian 11 (Bullseye)`: